fstahl1/P1-CarND-LaneLines/README.md

 ### Results

-Lanes in the two provided clips are reliably detected.
+With the implemented pipeline, the lanes in the two provided clips have been reliably detected.

 ![solidWhiteRight_gif](./test_videos_output/solidWhiteRight.gif)